Hopex3/Cosmetics/README.md

 ## Normalizing the Data
-To conduct this analysis, I used two seperate datasets: the IARC Human Carcinogen Monograph and the California Safe Cosmetic Products Program(CSCP) database.
-The IARC dataset provided information on carcinogens including classification groups, publication dates, and usage volumes.
-The CSCP dataset included product names, associated companies, associated brands, as well as the year the product year information.
+To conduct this analysis, I used two separate datasets: the IARC Human Carcinogen Monograph and the California Safe Cosmetics Program (CSCP) database.
+The IARC dataset provided information on carcinogens, including classification groups, publication dates, and usage volumes.
+The CSCP dataset included product names, associated companies, associated brands, as well as the year the product information was reported.
 By combining these two sources, I was able to associate each product with its carcinogen classification, enabling a more comprehensive look at chemical safety.

 ## Problems and Hurdles
-One of the major challenges was data availability, since the fda does not require cosmetic ingredients to be pre-approved, and there's no centralized registy of products and their chemical contents.To overcome this, I sourced data from states that maintain public databases-specifically, the CSCP.
-The biggest hurdle was cleaning and merging the dataset made it difficult to match entries.
-To solve this, I used the RapidFuzzy library for fuzzy matching, allowing me to standardize chemical names and align them with the IARC dataset for accurate classificatio.
+One of the major challenges was data availability.
+Since the FDA does not require cosmetic ingredients to be pre-approved, there is no centralized registry of products and their chemical contents.
+To overcome this, I sourced data from states that maintain public databases—specifically, the California Safe Cosmetics Program (CSCP).
+The biggest hurdle was cleaning and merging the dataset, which made it difficult to match entries.
+To address this, I used the RapidFuzzy library for fuzzy matching, which allowed me to standardize chemical names and align them with the IARC dataset for accurate classification.

 ## Technologies Used
 1) Python / Pandas - for exploration, normalizing and aggregation of the dataset